Microsoft Excel integration

 await workbook.close();

-Note: Attempting to call any function on the workbook object after it has been closed (via the API or the Excel desktop application) will result in an AdapterError being thrown.
-However, if the same workbook is then reopened the existing object can be used again as normal.
+Attempting to call any function on the workbook object after it has been closed (via the API or the Excel desktop application) results in an AdapterError being thrown.

 Working with worksheets